Are Heel Pain and Menopause Related?

 1. Consume More Collagen

 The body begins to lose more collagen during the phases of perimenopause and menopause.
-This can be dealt with by eating foods that are rich in collagen, such as bone broth, legumes, chicken, and citrus fruits.
-You can also consult your doctor to see if they can recommend some collagen supplements.
+This can be made up for by eating collagen-rich foods, such as bone broth, legumes, chicken, and citrus fruits.
+Sometimes, you may need collagen supplements to compensate for the loss.
+However, do not take them without a doctor’s consultation.

 2. Manage Your Weight